Reception Site Questions

 Blushing bee

 Little Bear, I hear ya!
-I truly only want people who are an important part of our lives there, and I am of the school of thought that people realize you can't invite everyone to your wedding and they *should* respect that and wish you luck on your big day.
-FI and FMIL seem to agree with your own FI -- if you invite X you have to invite Y, and if you invite Y you have to invite Z, and so on.
+I truly only want people who are an important part of our lives there, and I am of the school of thought that people realize you can’t invite everyone to your wedding and they *should* respect that and wish you luck on your big day.
+Fiance and Future Mother-In-Law seem to agree with your own Fiance — if you invite X you have to invite Y, and if you invite Y you have to invite Z, and so on.
 Sigh.

 Member